microsoft/dotnet-llm-eval-samples/README.md

 ### 1. Unit Tests

 Illustrates how to conduct unit tests for LLMs in a .NET environment.
 These tests will cover various aspects of model evaluation, ensuring the robustness and correctness of the implemented logic.

-(WORK IN PROGRESS)
+Check the [UserStoryGenerator.Tests](/examples/userstorygenerator/UserStoryGenerator.Tests/) project to get started.

 ### 2. CI/CD Integration